reyner/olinjs-3-hw/README.md

 Otherwise, if you still see errors, try to track those errors down.
 If you can't find the error try restarting supervisor, sometimes supervisor gets behind and stops restarting the server, which can make it seem like you have errors when you don't.

-So now if you hit 'localhost:3000/ingredient/new' you should see "hey thar".
+So now if you hit `localhost:3000/ingredient/new` you should see "hey thar".
 Cool, looks like all our plumbing is working, so now we need to render our new ingredient form.
-So first lets change our `res.send` in our new method to a `res.render(\<jade template name\>,{})`.
-This will, if you remember, render the given jade template, and pass it no variables to render (seen by the empty brackets).
-Now I'm gonna let you make the Jade file yourself, but you need to put it in the views folder, and it should probably have the following types of tags:
+First lets change our `res.send` in our new method to a `res.render(\<jade template name\>,{})`.
+This will, if you remember, render the given jade template, and pass it no variables to render (as seen by the empty brackets).
+Now I'm gonna let you make the Jade file yourself.
+I will say, however, that you need to put it in the views folder, and that it should probably have the following types of tags:

 ```
 form